ElSolem/qualge/tulpaware/qualge/README.md

 ### Desmos Graph of Polymetron Cube
 ![Polymetron Cube](images/desmos_graph.png)

-These symbolic renderings demonstrate the spatial and temporal logic structure of the quantum algebra pathfinding system.
+These symbolic renderings demonstrate the spatial and temporal logic structure of the fourdime algebra pathfinding system.